 icon icon icon icon icon icon icon

-Gender-Sensitive Cash and Voucher Assistance
+Cash and Voucher Assistance

 Three women and two children stand behind a bundle of food.
 One of the women holds up a card.

-With gendered elements of cash and voucher assistance (CVA) often being built on assumptions rather than on evidence, CARE has identified the need to draw on the voices of women, girls, men, and boys in order to respond to this question.
+With elements of CVA often being built on assumptions rather than on evidence, CARE has identified the need to draw on the voices of women, girls, men, and boys in order to respond to this question.
+CARE is committed to ensuring that CVA projects are focused on women and girls, addressing their needs, challenges, and opportunities.

 CVA that works for women is: